 Creative Director at Inside Out Productions, Mike regularly leads projects with casts of over a thousand, and has worked with orchestras and rock bands, staged events in shipping dry docks, flooded Town Squares and bespoke structures.

 From the worlds of art and engineering, and the fabulous spaces where those disciplines collide Golan’s work is fascinating, a series of revolutionary interactive installations that use robotics, software, and cognitive research to challenge the way people thought about the evolution of ideas and imagery.
 Check out his TED talk, ‘Art That Looks Back At You' which has gathered 640,000 views, for a preview.

 For the full line up check out the Semi-Permanent website here and grab your tickets from here.

 SEMI-PERMANENT AUCKLAND 2014

-We have an amazing team of volunteers who help us make CreativeMornings happen every month.
+We have an amazing team of volunteers and partners who help us make CreativeMornings happen every month.
 We think they’re super cool and you should totally meet them.
-First up: Meet Mallika!
+This week: Meet Gerbrand van Melle!